 Ironically enough, while wood decking has often been marketed on its natural appeal, demand for wood has had negative effects on the natural world.
 With widespread deforestation a concern around the globe, composite decking is a conscientious choice - so much so that Trex can specifically note that it has never felled a single tree.

 Trex Composite vs Wood: The Verdict Is In

 With all pros and cons of wood vs composite considered, we recommend composite decking to best set your deck up for long-term enjoyment.
 A durable, low-maintenance Trex deck is a sound long-term investment that won’t commit you to the unwieldy regular upkeep demands of wood.
 And there’s never been a better time to get premium Trex decking for your deck renovation or your new build.

 It’s important to us that you get the best information to help make your deck decisions.
 That’s why we’re committed to our promise of Real People, Real Service.
-When you call DecksDirect, you’ll reach a real deck expert - not an automated phone tree - to answer any and all questions, from the planning phase to specific style choices to support during and after the deck build.
+When you call DecksDirect, you’ll reach a real deck project planner who can answer any and all questions, from the planning phase to specific style choices to support during and after the deck build.

-We are proud to be your deck coach.
+We love helping our customers build better decks.
 Give our experts a call today and you’ll be enjoying your beautiful outdoor living space in no time!